 NOTE: EDR data is recorded by your vehicle only if a non-trivial crash situation occurs; no data is recorded by the EDR under normal driving conditions and no personal data (for example, name, gender, age, and crash location) is recorded.
-However, other parties, such as law enforcement, could combine the EDR data with the type of personally identifying data routinely acquired during a crash investigation.
+However, other parties, such as law enforcement, could combine the EDR data with person identifying data they routinely acquire during a crash investigation.

 To read data recorded by an EDR, special equipment is required, and access to the vehicle or the EDR is needed.
-In addition to the vehicle manufacturer, other parties, such as law enforcement, that have the special equipment, can read the information if they have access to the vehicle or the EDR.
+In addition to the vehicle manufacturer, other parties, such as law enforcement, that have this special equipment, can read the information if they have access to the vehicle or the EDR.
 Tesla may also access the EDR remotely in some crash circumstances.